Do you offer refunds on your programs or a guarantee they will save my marriage?

-I need tech help / can't sign-in to my course.
+I need tech support / can't sign-in to my course.
 How can I get help quickly?

-Please visit the Technical Issues page where you can troubleshoot the problem and contact Webmaster Don for fast, personalized help.
-He monitors the course platform on a daily basis and keeps an eye on all incoming email – so he’ll get back to you ASAP!
+Please visit the Tech Support page where you can troubleshoot the problem and contact customer support for fast, personalized help.
+The platform is monitored on a daily basis andincoming email is regularly checked, so someone will respond to you ASAP!
 We know you are frustrated and we really do want to help.

 What is your method and background?

 When you’re reaching out for relationship help, it’s important to be proactive and informed, and to find the right approach, service and practitioner for your circumstances – you do have choices.
+My background is in marital mediation and relationship coaching.
 You can learn more about me on the About Debra page.
 For more information on my method and “Fair, but Aware” approach, please click here .

-My service (including telephone consults, crash courses/audio programs, books and blogs) is not psychological counselling or therapy, and is therefore unsuitable in cases that involve any kind of abuse in the marriage or home (whether physical, emotional, verbal or sexual).
+My service (including telephone consults, programs, books and articles) is not psychological counselling or therapy, and is therefore unsuitable in cases that involve any kind of abuse in the marriage or home (whether physical, emotional, verbal or sexual).
 It is similarly unsuitable in cases of mental illness/disorder, trauma, addiction, serious emotional distress or where crisis intervention is indicated.
 Those in such situations must consult the appropriate resource (i.e. the police and/or a lawyer, or a mental health practitioner) as soon as possible.
-Crash courses/audio programs, books and blogs are informational in nature and are not intended to provide help on an individualized basis.
+Programs, books and articles are informational and reflective in nature: they do not and cannot provide advice or help on an individual basis.

 Will my online payment be secure?
-Will my email receipt and statement show purchase details?
+Will my email receipt and credit card statement show purchase details?

 Yes to all.
 Payments are securely processed by Stripe or PayPal, both of which use fraud filters to authenticate purchases.
 This protects our customers and our company.
-Your email order confirmation and your credit card statement will show your purchase from Marriage SOS Inc. / Debra Macleod and may also show the name of the course.
+Your email order confirmation and your credit card statement will show your purchase from Marriage SOS / Debra Macleod.
 If you pay via a PayPal account or your credit card is set up for purchase alerts, any linked email addresses will receive notification of the purchase.
+If you wish to make a discreet purchase, you may wish to try a prepaid card / gift card.

 Do I take the course alone or with my spouse?
 Should I ask my spouse to take a course (i.e. if he/she is having an affair)?

-In an ideal situation, spouses will work together, honestly and eagerly, to move past their marriage problems; however, that doesn’t always happen.
+In an ideal situation, spouses will work together, honestly and eagerly, to move past their marriage problems; however, that doesn’t always happen, at least not right away.
 That’s where these programs come in.
 Each crash course/audio program is designed to be taken by an individual spouse, not by both partners.
 The insights and strategies in each course are tailored for one spouse’s particular circumstances and will not be relevant, or helpful, to both spouses.
-For example, the Overcoming Infidelity // For Betrayed Spouses course should only be taken by the betrayed spouse – that is who the content is specifically written for, and it can be counter-productive for the other partner to receive this content (remember, your course is your “secret weapon” in the fight for your marriage).
-If the spouse who committed the infidelity wishes to participate, he/she should take the Overcoming Infidelity // For Spouses Who Stray course; however, he/she must take the initiative to do this without pressure (or pleading) from you.
+For example, the Overcoming Infidelity // For Betrayed Spouses course should only be taken by the betrayed spouse – that is who the content is specifically written for, and it can be counterproductive for the other partner to receive this content (remember, your course is your “secret weapon” in the fight for your marriage).
+If the spouse who committed the infidelity wishes to participate, he/she can take the Overcoming Infidelity // For Spouses Who Stray course; however, he/she must take the initiative to do this without pressure (or pleading) from you.
 You should never pressure a reluctant spouse to participate.
 That will backfire every single time.
-You are better off to focus on your own course and, if you need more help, to book a telephone session with me to decide how to handle your uncooperative or unfaithful spouse.
-The only exception to this “one spouse” rule is the Stop “Fighting” to Get Along // For Individuals & Couples course: this course can be used by one spouse working alone or by both spouses, if they feel the material is relevant to both of them.
+You are better off to focus on your own program, as that can be the pivot point in all of this.
+The only exception to this “one spouse” rule is the New You, Renewed Marriage // Improving Interactions & Intimacy course: this course can be used by one spouse working alone or by both spouses, if they feel the material is relevant to both of them.
 If you do both choose to take this course, however, I still recommend you take turns listening to it instead of listening together.
 A solo approach tends to foster a more open-minded, less defensive mood.

 Do you bring up religion?